ajtatum/StanLeeBot/README.md

 The **@StanLeeBot** can also shorten long urls into a [mrvl.co](https://mrvl.co/) url.
 You can use the command **/mrvlco**.
 The format for the **/mrvlco** commands is as follows **/mrvlco** _LongUrl_ _YourEmailAddress_.

 **@StanLeeBot** asks for your email so that if you want to keep track of your short urls or view stats, you can log into the URL Shortening Service provided by [babou.io](https://babou.io).
 Don't worry, we won't email you or sell your email address to any third party.
-Your email address is to strictly create or update an account with [babou.io](https://babou.io) (which is also developed by [@ajtatum](https://github.com/ajtatum)).
+Your email address is to strictly create or update an account with [babou.io](https://babou.io) (which is also developed by [Excelsior Dev](https://github.com/ExcelsiorDev)).

 [![Add to Slack](https://platform.slack-edge.com/img/add_to_slack.png)](https://stanleebot.com/slack-direct)